act-rules/act-rules.github.io/_rules/target-size-enhanced-gi8qkf.md

 This rule applies to any [HTML element][namespaced element] which [can be targeted by a pointer event][].

+Exception: the target is a [User Agent controlled component][] (WCAG exception).
-Exception: not for `area` (due to weird shapes + often essential suze).
+Exception: not for `area` element (due to weird shapes + often essential size).
 Exception: not if a descendant is focusable (hard to define the clickable area).
-Exception: the target is a [User Agent controlled component][].
-Exception: the target is a [shape-shifted element][] (weird shape)
+Exception: the target is a [shape-shifted element][] (weird shape).

-> comment: This is for the "User Agent Control" exception.
-The Understanding doc mentions days in a calendar widget.
-I somewhat intend to have this as a list of elements (or their descendants) which are known to correspond (e.g. `<input type="date">`) as it is fairly flexible and easy to define.
-This would, however let out cases where these components are re-sized by the author.
-But this is only false negatives, so I guess it's OK.

-> comment: Actually, "UA control" definition might be "one of these elements (`button`, …) (widgets elements); and none of these CSS property has a cascaded value with Author origin (`width`, `height`, …)"

 ## Expectation

 For each test target, at least one of the following is true:

-- the target element has a [clickable area][] width and height of at least 44 CSS pixels; or
+- the target element has a [clickable area][] containing a rectangle aligned with the screen border whose width and height are at least 44 CSS pixels; or
 - though scrolling, the element can be brought into viewport with a [clickable area][] width and height of at least 44 CSS pixels; or
 - the element has an empty [clickable area][], and its [clickable area][] cannot be made non-empty through scrolling; or
   > Note: this is mostly for totally covered or off-screen elements.
 This should probably rather be handled in the Applicabilty and make these Inapplicable, but I'm not sure it can be done with the current definition…